-2.10 Instrumenting Log4j
+2.11 Instrumenting Log4j

-The metrics-log4j module provides InstrumentedAppender, a Log4j Appender implementation which records the rate of logged events by their logging level.
+The metrics-log4j and metrics-log4j2 modules provide InstrumentedAppender, a Log4j Appender implementation (for log4j 1.x and log4j 2.x correspondingly) which records the rate of logged events by their logging level.

-You can add it to the root logger programmatically:
+You can add it to the root logger programmatically.